-We work on a safe and hospitable RAI where we want to furthermore increase the safety and awareness of safety issues
+We work continuously to ensure a safe and hospitable RAI, enhancing awareness of safety issues in various ways.

 As one of Europe’s busiest convention centres, RAI Amsterdam hosts around 600 exhibitions, conferences and (larger and smaller) events a year.
 The RAI is a non-stop business during the exhibition season, with a wide range of (international) people and equipment crossing paths in quick succession.

 To ensure a warm welcome for all our guests, everyone has to be able to work in an environment that is safe and sound.
 For that reason, RAI has drawn up a number of safety rules, which must be observed by everyone.